anna-filou/LGBTmyths.com/README.md

 ## Why did you make this?

-Online arguments on the topic of LGBT+ rights often cascade into a heated back-and-forth of personal attacks.
+Online arguments on the topic of LGBT rights often cascade into a heated back-and-forth of personal attacks.

 I imagined a resource that debunks misconceptions in a polite and understanding way, as you might try to explain to your prejudiced—but actually kind—relatives.